gotzmann / comet

 Docker

-Please see Dockerfile at this repo as starting point for creating your own app images and containers.
+Please see Dockerfile in this repo as a starting point for creating your own app images and containers.

 Nginx

-If you would like to use Nginx as reverse proxy or load balancer for your Comet app, insert into nginx.conf these lines:
+If you would like to use Nginx as a reverse proxy or load balancer for your Comet app, insert the following lines into the nginx.conf:

 http {